SystemsApproach/5G/disaggregate.rst

     :width: 600px
     :align: center

-    Figure 5.7: Multiple schedulers running on top of wireless hypervisor.
+    Multiple schedulers running on top of wireless hypervisor.

-Going one level deeper in the implementation details, the real-time scheduler running in each DU receives high-level directives from the near real-time scheduler running in the CU, and as depicted in :ref:`Figure 5.8 <fig-slicing-control>`, these directives make dual transmission, handoff, and interference decisions on a per-slice basis.
+Going one level deeper in the implementation details, the real-time scheduler running in each DU receives high-level directives from the near real-time scheduler running in the CU, and as depicted in :numref:`Figure %s <fig-slicing-control>`, these directives make dual transmission, handoff, and interference decisions on a per-slice basis.
 A single RAN Slicing control application is responsible for the macro-scheduling decision by allocating resources among a set of